PeterKamphuis/pyHIARD/docs/source/advanced.rst

     *bool, optional, default = True*

     pyHIARD alows for multiprocessing through the multiprocessing module of python.
 This works like a charm for the AGC with Gaussian corruption.
-    However, the casa corruption method and the ROC become memory limited very quickly resulting in  a limited increase of speed in case of limited available RAM.
-    In case pyHIARD freezes the system it is using up all RAM.
-In that case it is better to turn off the multiprocessing.
-We are looking to improve this in furture releases.
+    In case of casa corruption or the ROC the system might freeze in limited amounts of RAM.
+In this case please turn of the multiprocessing to create the data base.

 The Artificial Galaxy Catalogue (AGC) keywords